 After the short holiday break, the new year quickly gained momentum.
 The first event on my 2013 speaking calendar was the dinner meeting at PMI Dallas Chapter.
 The topic of remote collaboration and its efficiency brought up a great discussion.
 The engagement of the audience is a clear sign of how many project managers face the challenge of dealing with mobile workforce today.
 And the trend will only expand: as Wrike’s survey revealed, every fourth worker foresees his or her office going virtual in the near future.
 Of the numerous post-presentation questions, there were a couple that were especially interesting, and I’d like to share some takeaway notes with you.

-One of the efficiency tips that I talked about during the session was the importance of sharing within a distributed team.
+One of the efficiency tips that I talked about during the session was the importance of remote work monitoring and sharing within a distributed team.
 According to our survey respondents, bad visibility into colleagues’ actions is one of the biggest problems in remote collaboration.
 Learning to share tasks, ideas, file and other work-related info is critical to making the workflow transparent to the team.
 The audience asked how to build up that culture of sharing.